-2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean around the differential cover plate seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by gently prying the cover away at the bottom until oil runs out.
-HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
-Once drained, remove the differential cover plate.
+2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean any loose dirt from around the differential cover flange / third member flange area, the filler plug area, and the drain plug (if any) to avoid contaminating the differential cavity with abrasive particles. ☐ Position a fluid drain reservoir under the differential.
+If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out.
+HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes. ☐ Once drained, reinstall the drain plug.